 Thank you

 No annual report can be complete without recognising the hours given to making sure all goes smoothly by so many people here.
 My thanks go to the leaders of each of our groups who bring so much to their ministry, and we all benefit from them sharing their gifts.
-Pam Deegan and Maggie Devos work to make sure our church community and activities take place in as safe an environment as possible in through theireguarding finances are managed throughout the year by Frances and Ann, who present accounts to the Church Council at each meeting, Tony Banton.
-The members of the Church Council who steward our community carry out a vital task of management and planning for the future.
+Pam Deegan and Maggie Devos work to make sure our church community and activities take place in as safe an environment as possible through their Safeguarding roles.
+Our finances are managed throughout the year by Frances and Ann, who present accounts to the Church Council at each meeting.
+They also prepare the Annual Accounts which are presented to our Independent Accounts Examiner, Tony Banton.
+The members of the Church Council who steward our community carry out a vital task of management and of planning for the future.
 We don’t employ cleaners, but you will notice that inside and outside of the church is always clean and tidy thanks to Anthony giving his time.
 Our Churchwardens have a greater level of responsibility and carry out their roles very well.
 Week by week the website and newsletter are updated and sent out, maintained to a high standard thanks to Rosemary.
 Also week by week we are blessed by high quality service materials which we use projected on the screen, these are prepared by Maggie.

-To each of you, I offer not only my thanks, but those of all our community and may God continue to bless each of you.
+It is a pleasure to work with each of you and to each of you, I offer not only my thanks, but those of all our community and may God continue to bless you.

 We will all continue to pray for our church community and for God’s blessing and guidance.